victorizbitskiy/memo-game/README.md

 3. Click a second card:
    - If the two emojis match, both cards stay face up and you earn **100 points**.
    - If they do not match, both cards flip back after **0.5 seconds**.
-4. When all pairs are found, the final score is shown, and you can start a new game with the **"Начать заново"** button.
+4. When all pairs are found, the final score is shown, and you can start a new game with the **"Restart"** button.